ESCOMP/mizuRoute/docs/source/users_guide/Control_file.rst

 It is difficult to instruct exactly which control variables every user needs to include, becase configurations can vary widely depending on user's goal of simulation, e.g., turn on/off lakes, water management, floodplain etc.

 For a simple river routing without lake or water management-with cold start and runoff input provided at the same catchment as the river network, a user can get started with following control variables.
 Control variable with None in default value must be included and assigned the appropriate value.
 Additional control variables, needed for more advanced simulations, are listed after this basic set of the control variables.

 For lake model option, See :doc:`Lake model option <lake>`.

-For water management option, See :doc:`Water management option <water_management>`.
+For water management option, See :doc:`Water management option <Input_files>`.

 +------------------------+-----------------+---------------------------------------------------------------------------------------------------------+
 | control variable       | Default value   | Description                                                                                             |